tahmid198/ERC-20-Token/README.md

 3. Ganache, is your local personal blockchain that you can use for testing purposes.
 (Install directly from their website).
 4. Metamask, a browser extension that allows you to connect to the Ethereum network.
 (Found on Chrome browser).
 5. Solidity syntax highlighting (you can use Ethereum from Package Control for Sublime 2/3)
+6. lite-server is used as our development server.
+7. Bootstrap CDN
+8. Web3 library so our client can communicate with the blockchain
+9. truffle-contract: a js library that allows us to interact with our contracts

 Use `truffle init` in the command line within your project directory to create a new truffle project.
 This will create your contract, migration, and test directories including some configuration files.